§ Verifiable Public Registry v2 Specification

 § [MOD-PERM-MSG-8-1] Extend Permission parameters

-An account that would like to extend the effective_until timestamp of a permission MUST call this methid by specifying:
+An account that would like to extend the effective_until timestamp of a permission MUST call this method by specifying:

 § [MOD-PERM-MSG-8-2] Extend Permission precondition checks